Treatment for COPD

 Symptoms of COPD

-Symptoms of COPD may be mild at first, beginning with intermittent coughing and shortness of breath.
-As it progresses, symptoms can become more constant to where it can become increasingly difficult to breathe.
+Symptoms of COPD may be mild initially, beginning with intermittent coughing and shortness of breath.
+As it progresses, symptoms can become more constant and increasingly difficult to breathe.

 You may experience wheezing and tightness in the chest or have excess sputum production.
-Some people with COPD have acute exacerbations, which are flare-ups of severe symptoms.
+Some people with COPD have acute exacerbations and flare-ups of severe symptoms.

 Early symptoms of COPD

-At first, symptoms of COPD can be quite mild.
+At first, symptoms of COPD can be pretty mild.
 You might mistake them for a cold.

 Early symptoms include: